 Columbia Power & Water Systems operates under the Board of Public Utilities of the City of Columbia, Tennessee.
 Formal board meetings are typically held on the fourth Wednesday of each month (exceptions due to Holiday or other schedule conflicts), beginning at 3:30 p.m. in the CPWS board room at 201 Pickens Lane.

 The Board will be conducting Bi-Monthly Board Meetings to discuss the Long-Term Water Supply Program.

 There are five members of the Board, one of which must be a member of the City Council.
 Members of the Board are appointed by the Mayor and ratified by the City Council to serve staggered four-year terms.

 Current CPWS Board members:

-Front Row (L to R): Walker Vining, Board Member; Teresa Beck, Chairman; and Eddie Campbell, Vice Chairman.
+Front Row (L to R): Walker Vining, Vice Chairman; Shauna Pounders, Board Member

 Columbia Power and Water Systems is a public utility – owned by you, the citizens of Columbia and Maury County.
 We are proud to have served you since 1939 and look forward to serving you many more.

 CPWS board meetings are advertised in advance and open to the public.
 Board members are appointed by the Columbia City Council.